Cool for Cats (song)

-"Cool for Cats" is a song by English rock band Squeeze, released as the second single from their album of the same name.
+"Cool for Cats" is a song by English rock band Squeeze, released in 1979 as the second single from their album of the same name.
 The song features a rare lead vocal performance from cockney-accented Squeeze lyricist Chris Difford, one of the only two occasions he sang lead on a Squeeze single A-side (the other was 1989's "Love Circles").
 The song, slightly edited from the album track, peaked at No. 2 on the UK Singles Chart in 1979, making "Cool for Cats" one of the band's biggest hits.

 Background

 "Cool for Cats" was written about the social scene the band experienced in their youth.
-Tilbrook recalled: "Originally it was written about the social circle we were moving in at the time, being young and being... we were almost entirely centered in our own little world.
+Band member Glenn Tilbrook recalled: "Originally it was written about the social circle we were moving in at the time, being young and being... we were almost entirely centered in our own little world.
 I remember hearing Chris sing those lyrics for the first time and thinking he's just nailed what our lives are about now.
 It's lovely to be able to look back on that and see how we were as youngsters."

 The title phrase, which Difford felt "was a great song title", is a reference to the television series Cool for Cats.
 Difford commented in a 1979 interview: "I don't know if you're familiar with the phrase 'Cool For Cats,' but it was the first rock 'n' roll television show in England during 1959.
-That's where the album and single title originated - I just worked it into some personal experiences within the lyrical content."
+That's where the album and single title originated—I just worked it into some personal experiences within the lyrical content."

 Originally, the song was performed much slower and featured a different set of lyrics.
 However, at the request of co-producer John Wood, Difford wrote a new lyric to the backing track the band had recorded.
 According to Difford, he wrote a new lyric after watching The Benny Hill Show, which featured character-based musical numbers performed to a flat metre.
 Tilbrook felt Difford's new lyrics and vocals "sounded unbelievably cool" and recruited his girlfriend and her friends to contribute the female backing vocals on the chorus.